BlackRiverCoder/Kryal_cube_mk1.2-ABL/README.md

 + Today I am building ABL sensor to 3d printer Kryal Cube mk1.2
 + In this solution we're using Z Endstop as calibration switch that means, we don't need Z Endstop anymore
 + Calibration will starts before every print
-+ The disadvantage is that you must insert the sensor next to extruder and after calibration remove it
++ The disadvantage is that you must install the sensor next to the extruder and after calibration remove it

 ## Repository architecture:
  - [**Manuals**](https://github.com/BlackRiverCoder/Kryal_cube_mk1.2-ABL/tree/main?tab=readme-ov-file#manuals-to-install-abl-on-kryal-cube-mk12)